Reconsider travel to Pakistan due to terrorism. Some areas have increased risk. Please read the entire Travel Advisory.

 Visit our website for Travel to High-Risk Areas.

-Do not travel to Khyber-Pakhtunkhwa (KPK) province and the Federally Administered Tribal Areas (FATA).
+Do not travel to KPK province, which includes the former FATA.
 Active terrorist and insurgent groups routinely conduct attacks against civilians, non-governmental organizations (NGOs), government offices, and security forces.
 These groups historically have not discriminated between government officials and civilians.
 Assassination and kidnapping attempts are common, including the targeting of polio eradication teams.
-In the past six months, there have been at least 67 improvised explosive devices (IED) attacks, 148 reported occurrences of small arms fire, 28 known assassination attempts, and 17 kidnappings in this region.

 Visit our website for Travel to High-Risk Areas.

 Do not travel to the Azad Kashmir area.
-Several active terrorist groups regularly conduct attacks across the Line of Control (LoC) into the State of Jammu and Kashmir, often sparking violence.
+Militant groups are known to operate in the area.
 The threat of armed conflict between India and Pakistan remains.
-Indian and Pakistani military forces periodically exchange gun and artillery fire across the LoC.
+Indian and Pakistani military forces periodically exchange gun and artillery fire across the Line of Control (LoC).

 Visit our website for Travel to High-Risk Areas.